ResAD: Normalized Residual Trajectory Modeling for End-to-End Autonomous Driving: Experiments

-As shown in Fig.~\ref{fig:loss}, PRNorm enables a significantly faster decline in loss compared to the baseline (vanilla min-max normalization), accelerating model convergence.
+\boldparagraph{\textbf{Impact of PRNorm on Training Dynamics.}} As shown in Fig.~\ref{fig:loss}, PRNorm enables a significantly faster decline in loss compared to the baseline (vanilla min-max normalization), accelerating model convergence.
 Furthermore, we calculate the PDMS of the predicted trajectory every step, which is also higher with PRNorm.
 It demonstrates its comprehensive benefits to both training efficiency and the final performance.